manuel/edgelisp/blog/2008-11/hello-world.md

 * Types use the `<type-name>` convention.
 * Function parameters can be typed; types are checked at runtime.
-* All collection utilities use a generic iteration protocol (roughly Dylan's): `iter` returns an iterator for a collection; `has-next` checks whether there's still an element available (misnomer); `now` returns that element; and `next` steps the iterator to the next element.
+* All collection utilities use a generic iteration protocol): `iter` returns an iterator for a collection; `has-next` checks whether there's still an element available (misnomer); `now` returns that element; and `next` steps the iterator to the next element.
 * CyberLisp is a Lisp-2, so use `funcall` or `apply`.

 map